Yonatan-Ethiopia/RAG_SYSTEM/README.md

 # Simple RAG System with Hybrid Retrieval

 This project is a simple implementation of a Retrieval-Augmented Generation (RAG) system using Python, LangChain, and ChromaDB.
-It work in CLI, so there is no web interface or UI.
+It works in CLI, so there is no web interface or UI.

 The system performs the following steps:
 1.  **Document Ingestion**: Loads a PDF file from the `example_data` directory.